 Curriculum and Courses

 An excellent program to consider in this field is the Master’s in Educational Leadership from Penn State’s World Campus.
-The World Campus is working closely with the College of Education to offer a 100% online master’s in education with several choices of concentration:
+The World Campus is working closely with the College of Education to offer a 100% online master’s in education with several choices of concentrations.
+Penn State has a number of programs featured in this list of accredited Online masters programs.

 - Teacher leader: You can continue to teach while you are earning your master’s to become a lead teacher, mentor teacher, or the head of a school department.
 You will be learning about learning theory, teacher leadership, curriculum design and teacher inquiry.